 Image Source: SmartCrowding

-Studies shows that when capacity rates increase above 92.5%, the death rate in hospitals can expand exponentially.
+Studies show that when capacity rates increase above 92.5%, the death rate in hospitals can expand exponentially.
 It can represent one-in-seven mortalities amongst the critically ill as patients who need urgent medical treatment are met with delays.
 In the event that hospitals can keep capacity levels manageable, leaving more beds free for those requiring emergency attention, then patient outcomes will greatly improve.

 In addition to the impact on patients, overcrowding means busy, chaotic wards which put tremendous pressure on frontline staff.
 It is thought that stress represents almost a third of sick leave taken in the NHS.
 This costs the service an estimated £300 - £400 million every year.